Qowaiv/Qowaiv/README.md

 Timestamp
 ---------
-Represents a (MS SQL) timestamp is a data type that exposes automatically generated binary numbers, which are guaranteed to be unique within a database. timestamp is used typically as a mechanism for version-stamping table rows.
+Represents a (MS SQL) time-stamp is a data type that exposes automatically generated binary numbers, which are guaranteed to be unique within a database. time-stamp is used typically as a mechanism for version-stamping table rows.
 The storage size is 8 bytes.
 See: https://technet.microsoft.com/en-us/library/aa260631%28v=sql.80%29.aspx